wild-lotus/react-async-utils/README.md

 ...
 ```

 This a somehow complex construct for such an ubiquitous case.
 It can lead to verbose code, even more when dealing with multiple pieces of async data at the same time.
-Some of these combinations don't even make sense (`loading === true && error != null`?).
+Some of these combinations don't even make sense (`loading === true && error !== undefined`?).

 So, it can feel awkward to follow this pattern.
 And you probably need to repeat that "boilerplate" a lot in your app.